Duke's Architectural Character & History

 Thomas Jefferson's design for the University of Virginia established Georgian architecture as one of the leading models for collegiate buildings in this country and represented a traditional quality desired by the founders of Duke.
 The buildings on East Quad reflect the attributes of simplicity, symmetry and geometry that define Georgian architecture.

 The most identifiable element in the architecture of Duke's West Campus is the local stone used for the original Gothic, and many of the new, campus buildings.
-Quarried from nearby Hillsborough, NC, the stone displays a rich palette of blues, grays, tans and rust colors that give the buildings a richness and warmth that otherwise would have been difficult to achieve.
-The stone has become increasingly expensive (costing the University over $400 per ton just to provide the material to masons) and has in recent years been used more sparingly in buildings in combination with the standard "Duke brick" blend, and effectively as a landscape element to provide consistency across West Campus.
+Quarries from nearby Hillsborough, NC, the stone displays a rich palette of blues, grays, tans and rust colors that give the buildings a richness and warmth that otherwise would have been difficult to achieve.
+The stone has become increasingly expensive (costing the Universtiy over $400 per ton just to provide the material to masons) and has in the recent years been used more sparingly in building in combination with the standard "Duke brick" blend, and effectively as a landscape element to provide consistency across West Campus.

 While the joint work remains fairly consistent on Duke stone building walls, site walls display much more variety in how they are laid and capped, which adds interest while at the same establishing a consistent character across campus.